JWengraf/JWengraf.github.io/_programming_experience/2018_ObjectOrientedProgrammingInCpp.md

 ---

-For my final year project Object Oriented Programming I wrote a program to store the properties of various shapes.
-This made use of fancy concepts such as inheritance, polymorphism, virtual functions etc.
+For my final year project in Object Oriented Programming I wrote a program to store the properties of various shapes.
+This made use of fancy concepts such as inheritance, polymorphism, virtual functions etc. Find out more <a href="https://theory.physics.manchester.ac.uk/~mccsnrw/cplusplus/Course.html">here</a>